 Therefore, many uprising armies started to fight, trying to overthrow the Qing Empire.
 Many provinces claimed their independence soon.

-Systems of the Qing Dynasty
+Political Structure and Social Systems of the Qing Dynasty

-About 14million to 40 million — 400 million — 348 million (begin - peak - end)
+About 14 to 40 million — 400 million — 348 million (begin - peak - end)

-The Supreme Authority was the Deliberative Council of Manchu Aristocrats (1637 — 1791), and then the Grand Council of State (1729 —1911).
+The Supreme Authority was the Deliberative Council of Manchu Aristocrats (1637 — 1791), then the Grand Council of State (1729 —1911).

 The Administrative Departments were the Six Ministries:

-Ministry of Personnel: Appointment, Assessment and Removal of Officers
+Ministry of Personnel: Appointment, Assessment, and Removal of Officers

-Ministry of Revenue: Household Registration, Finance and Tax
+Ministry of Revenue: Household Registration, Finance, and Tax